Mariners vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in seven of their past 10 games and won three of those contests.
+- The Mariners have played as the favorite in seven of their past 10 games and have won four of those contests.

 Mariners Betting Records & Stats

-- The Mariners have been the moneyline favorite 50 total times this season.
-They've gone 27-23 in those games.
+- The Mariners have gone 28-23 in games they were listed as the moneyline favorite (winning 54.9% of those games).

-- Seattle has played five times as moneyline favorites with odds of -250 or shorter, and won in each game.
+- Seattle has played nine times as moneyline favorites with odds of -225 or shorter, and claimed a victory in each game.

-- Based on this game's moneyline, the Mariners' implied win probability is 71.4%.
+- The Mariners have a 69.2% chance to win this game based on the moneyline's implied probability.

-- In the 76 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total 37 times (37-37-2).
+- Seattle has had an over/under set by bookmakers 77 times, and have combined with opponents to go over the total in 38 of those games (38-37-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!